ryanthtra/prototypes/ang_controllers/README.md

 #### Feature Set 4 - Multiple controllers

 >1.
-Wrap your table within a `<div>`
-    1. Give the div a new controller called `tableController as tc`
-1. In the script tag create the JavaScript to create your new controller
+In the script tag create the JavaScript to create a new controller `tableController` and update the `formController`
     1. in the function keyword pass in the `$scope` parameter, also add $scope to the Form controller as well
         1. `app.controller("formController", function($scope){...});`
     1. Within your `formController` change the `formArray` from using `this` to use `$scope`
         1. `$scope.formArray = [];`
         1. Make sure to update everywhere you refer to the `formArray`
+    1. Add a method to the `tableController` that takes in one parameter
+        1. The parameter should be the index of a table row
+        1. Have the method remove the corresponding object from the `formArray`
+    1. Add another method to the `tableController`
+        1. Add a method that will return the total number of entries in the table
+1. Make the following updates to the HTML
+    1. Wrap the table within a `<div>`
+        1. Give the div a new controller called `tableController as tc`
     1. Update the HTML to reflect the changes to the `formArray`
         1. In the `ng-repeat` directive you can now just refer to the `formArray` directly
             1. `ng-repeat="info in formArray"`
         1. Add an additional column to your table to hold a delete button
         1. Add a button to each entry
-1. Within the script tags
-    1. Add a method to the `tableController` that takes in one parameter
-        1. The parameter should be the index of the list item
-        1. Have the method remove that object from the `formArray`
-1. Update your button to call the delete method from the `tableController`
+            1. Have the buttons call the delete method from the `tableController`
             1. Remember to pass in `$index`
+        1. Add an additional row to the table that will show a live update of the form data as it is entered
     1. At the top of your table div add a `<p>` tag
         1. It should display the total number of entries in the table
             1. **Example Output**: Total Entries: 4
-1. Within the script tags
-    1. Add a function that will return the total number of entries in the table
-    1. Call the function in the `<p>` you created in the previous step
+            1. Utilize the method that was created in the `tableController`

 ## After Coding Details